MCP - Use Picasi in the AI assistant

 Why Picasi Implements MCP

-Competitive monitoring becomes truly useful when the information is available right where you work—not in a separate app that you have to open just for that.
+Competitive monitoring becomes truly useful when the information is available right where you work—not in a separate app that you have to open.

 That’s the real advantage of MCP: Picasi data flows into your existing AI workflow instead of forcing you to use a separate one.